Evidence Ignored, Inaccessible – Rape Kits

 Survivors of sexual assault deal with an immense amount of trauma and retraumatization.
 Survivors are encouraged to go to the hospital after an assault to get a SANE (Sexual Assault Nurse Examination) to check for permanent bodily harm and collect evidence for a possible police investigation.
 However, despite the importance of this exam, the evidence collected, called rape kits, often go untested for up to years after the exam.
 Many are even destroyed without the survivor’s consent.

-Despite the fact that Congresswoman Maloney secured passage of the Debbie Smith Act in 2004 for the purpose of eliminating the backlog, an estimated 400,000 rape kits remain on shelves of police departments around the country collecting dust.
+After learning about this gross misconduct, Congresswoman Maloney secured passage of the Debbie Smith Act in 2004 for the purpose of eliminating the rape kit backlog.
+While many states are making strides at lowering the backlog, hundreds of thousands of rape kits remain on the shelves of hospitals, labs, and police departments around the country collecting dust.
 This is absolutely unacceptable.

 Untested Rape Kits

 One city’s backlog is a threat to public safety in all communities across the country.

 - Nationwide, over 181,00 rape kits are collecting dust instead of being used to stop rapists.

 - This number is even missing data from 12 states that refused to participate in data collection.

 - Each rape kit represents a survivor who went through the lengthy and traumatizing process of a SANE exam only for the results to sit on a shelf for what can end up being years.

 How does this happen?

 - Most jurisdictions do not have written policies outlining the testing of rape kits.
 Decisions are made on a case-to-case basis, with individual detectives having 100% discretion over the fate of a rape kit.